NBIB13008U Physiology of Aquatic Animals

 One internal examiner

-The written report can be reused or revised before the reexamination.
+The written report can be reused or revised no later than three weeks before the reexamination.

 Criteria for exam assesment

 In order to obtain the grade 12 the student should convincingly and accurately demonstrate the knowledge, skills and competences described under Learning Outcome.